barissimsek/interviewkit/README.md

 # SRE Interview Kit

-I collected number of resources for you that will prepare you for an SRE interview in the top companies.
-Too much information is disinformation.
-So don't waste your time with the noise.
-Try to study and complete following list first.
+I have gathered several resources to help you prepare for an SRE interview with top companies.
+It's important to avoid getting overwhelmed by too much information, as it can be misleading.
+Instead, focus your efforts on studying and practicing the key topics listed below.

 ## Books